Wolverin-e/PathFinding/README.md

 		- **ACTUATING** by finding a path and following it. (showed on grid).
 8. Learnt how to **Tap(Snoop) on an attribute assignments** to an object via getters and setters.
 9. Practiced **Object Oriented Paradigm in JavaScript**.
+10. Learnt **Controller-ViewRenderer** approach to softwares with UI.
 # Code Quality
 1. Readability
 	- We have used **EsLint** as a devDependency to follow a **common coding style** and maintain Redability.